CDCgov/rsv-forecast-hub/model-metadata/README.md

 ### `data_inputs`

-List or description of the data sources used to inform the model, in particular any dataset used that are not the [target dataset](../README.md#target-data-source) of epiweekly incident COVID-19 hospital admissions reported to NHSN.
+List or description of the data sources used to inform the model, in particular any dataset used that are not the [target dataset](../README.md#target-data-source) of weekly incident RSV hospitalizations or weekly incident RSV ED visit proportions.

 ### `methods`